What is cancer?

 In most cases the cancer cells form a tumor.
 But some cancers, like leukemia, rarely form tumors.
 Instead, these cancer cells are in the blood and bone marrow.

 When cancer cells get into the bloodstream or lymph vessels, they can travel to other parts of the body.
 There they begin to grow and form new tumors that replace normal tissue.
-This process is called metastasis (muh-tas-tuh-sis).
+This process is called metastasis.

-No matter where a cancer may spread, it is always named for the place where it started.
-For instance, breast cancer that has spread to the liver is still breast cancer, not liver cancer.
-Likewise, prostate cancer that has spread to the bone is metastatic prostate cancer, not bone cancer.
+No matter where a cancer may spread, it is named (and treated) based on the place where it started.
+For example, breast cancer that has spread to the liver is still breast cancer, not liver cancer.
+Likewise, prostate cancer that has spread to the bone is still prostate cancer, not bone cancer.

 Different types of cancer can behave very differently.
 For example, lung cancer and breast cancer are very different diseases.
 They grow at different rates and respond to different treatments.
 That is why people with cancer need treatment that is aimed at their own kind of cancer.